Home 9 Pampas Cat

 Territory

-Pampas cats are native to Peru, Argentina, Boliva, Brazil, Chile, Paraguay, Uruguay and Ecuador.
+Pampas cats are native to Peru, Argentina, Bolivia, Brazil, Chile, Paraguay, Uruguay, and Ecuador.
 They have also been seen in Colombia.

 Pampas cats mostly hunt on the ground.
-In some places like the Andes, the cat only comes out at night.
-The cats eat small mammmals (mice, rodents, guinea pigs) and ground-based birds like the flamingo.
+In some places, like the Andes, they only come out at night.
+The cats eat small mammals (mice, rodents, guinea pigs) and ground-based birds like the flamingo.

-Very little is known about the cat’s reproductive habits, other than litter sizes range from one to three cubs, and breeding season occurs from April to July.
+Very little is known about the cat’s reproductive habits other than that litter sizes range from one to three cubs and that the breeding season occurs from April to July.

 Pampas cat threats include habitat loss, agriculture and ranching (livestock grazing) and retaliation killing when the cat preys on poultry.